Longwater1234/checkers-backend/README.md

 # checkers-backend

-Server for my game SpaceCheckers (closed-source), a multiplayer Checkers game for Windows, MacOS and Linux, [now available on itch.io](https://longwater1234.itch.io/spacecheckers).
-This game server is written entirely using only Go's stdlib and protobuf lib.
+Server for my game SpaceCheckers, a multiplayer Checkers game for Windows, MacOS and Linux, [now available on itch.io](https://longwater1234.itch.io/spacecheckers).
+The game is free to play, and gets updated regularly.

 You can self-host this server locally, or in the Cloud, for use with the game client.